Waleed987/LmsPlease/README.md

 # 🔐 NUST Auto-Login Extension

-A browser extension that automatically fills and submits your login credentials for the NUST LMS portal, providing instant login experience.
+A browser extension that automatically fills and submits your login Details for the NUST LMS portal, providing instant login experience.

 ## ✨ Features